UT WIC Eng

 • 15 oz – 16 oz cans, regular or low sodium

-✘ Not Allowed: Added vegetables or fruits, added sugar, fats or oils, flavored, bean soup mix, mixed beans, chili, baked beans, beans with meat, canned green peas, snap beans, green beans, wax beans, or any other variety of refried beans
+✘ Not Allowed: Added sugar, vegetables or fruits, fats or oils, flavored, bean soup mix, mixed beans, chili, baked beans, beans with meat, canned green peas, snap beans, green beans, wax beans, or any other variety of refried beans

 Peanut butter and beans are issued in units of jar/bag.